kevinschaich/mintable/docs/CONFIG.md

 #### Transaction Provider

-`TRANSACTION_PROVIDER` specifies which service to use to fetch transactions.
+`ACCOUNT_PROVIDER` specifies which service to use to fetch transactions.
 At this time, the only possible value is `"plaid"`, but we plan to add other providers in the future.

 #### Spreadsheet Provider

-`SPREADSHEET_PROVIDER` specifies which service to use to automate spreadsheet updates.
+`SHEET_PROVIDER` specifies which service to use to automate spreadsheet updates.
 At this time, the only possible value is `"sheets"`, but we plan to add other providers in the future.

 #### Automated Updates